woisme/sw-iot-network/index.md

 SWIN will enable Low Power devices to use long-range gateways to connect to a decentralised network to exchange data with applications.
 These Low Powered devices can run on a simple small battery for years and operate on a free part of the network.

 We are looking to work with interested partners to roll out this network.
-It will be owned, operated by and work for the Southwest, starting off in Cornwall and working its way up the country.
+It will be owned, operated by and work for the Southwest.

+Working with Digital Catapult to create an IoT network in the Southwest (/images/Digital Catapult.jpeg)

 [Signup](http://eepurl.com/guHcQb) to be informed about our first workshop in July.